https://github.com/reala10001986/time-circuits-display

 - After entering a destination time.
 WC mode is disabled at this point, because your new *Destination Time* would be overwritten otherwise.

 - Time travel.
 The time travel sequence runs like in non-WC mode: If a time travel is triggered while WC mode is enabled (and no new destination time was entered before), the currently shown *Destination Time* will be the travel target, and the *Last Time Departed* display will show your formerly current time.
-However: Both *Destination Time* as well as *Last Time Departed* become stale after the time travel as per the nature of the sequence.#### WC/RC hybrid mode
+However: Both *Destination Time* as well as *Last Time Departed* become stale after the time travel as per the nature of the sequence.

 [Room Condition (RC) mode](#room-condition-mode-temperaturehumidity-sensor) can be enabled together with WC mode.
-In that case, only one timezone is used, and the other display shows the temperature.
-If there is a time zone configured for the red display, the temperature will be shown in the yellow display.
-If there no time zone for the red display, the temperature will be shown there, and the yellow display will show time for the time zone you set up for the yellow display.
+In that case, one display is used for temperature, the other for world time.
+If there is a time zone configured for the red display, temperature will be shown in the yellow display.
+If there is no time zone for the red display, it's used for temperature, and the yellow display will show world time.

 | |